Strauss–Howe generational theory: General

 In 2006, Frank Giancola wrote an article in Human Resource Planning that stated "the emphasis on generational differences is not generally borne out by empirical research, despite its popularity".

 In 2016 an article was published that explains the differences in generations, observed with the employer's position, through the development of working conditions, initiated by the employer.
 This development is due to the competition of firms on the job market for receiving more highly skilled workers.
 New working conditions as a product on the market have a classic product life-cycle and when they become widespread standard expectations of employees change accordingly.

-One criticism of Strauss and Howe's theory and generational studies is that conclusions are overly broad and do not reflect the reality of every person in each generation regardless of their race, color, national origin, religion, sex, age, disability, or genetic information.> For example, Hoover cited the case of Millennials by writing that "commentators have tended to slap the Millennial label on white, affluent teenagers who accomplish great things as they grow up in the suburbs, who confront anxiety when applying to super-selective colleges, and who multitask with ease as their helicopter parents hover reassuringly above them.
+One criticism of Strauss and Howe's theory and generational studies is that conclusions are overly broad and do not reflect the reality of every person in each generation regardless of their race, color, national origin, religion, sex, age, disability, or genetic information.
+For example, in 2009 Eric Hoover cited the case of Millennials, noting that "... commentators have tended to label white, affluent teenagers who accomplish great things as they grow up in the suburbs, who confront anxiety when applying to super-selective colleges, and who multitask with ease as their helicopter parents hover reassuringly above them as Millennials.
 The label tends not to appear in renderings of teenagers who happen to be minorities, poor, or who have never won a spelling bee.
-Nor does the term often refer to students from big cities and small towns that are nothing like Fairfax County, Va., or who lack technological know-how.
+Nor does the term often refer to students from big cities and small towns that are nothing like Fairfax County, Virginia, or who lack technological know-how.
 Or who struggle to complete high school.
 Or who never even consider college.
 Or who commit crimes.
 Or who suffer from too little parental support.
 Or who drop out of college.
 Aren't they Millennials too?"
-In their 2000 book Millennials Rising they brought attention to the Millennial children of immigrants in the United States, "who face daunting challenges."
+However, in their 2000 book Millennials Rising Strauss and Howe did mention the Millennial children of immigrants in the United States, "who face daunting challenges."
 They wrote "one-third have no health insurance, live below the poverty line and live in overcrowded housing".

 In a February 2017 article from Quartz two journalists commented on the theory saying: "it is too vague to be proven wrong, and has not been taken seriously by most professional historians.
 But it is superficially compelling, and plots out to some degree how America's history has unfolded since its founding".
+A May 2017 article from Quartz described the Strauss–Howe generational theory as "pseudoscience".

 In an April 2017 article from Politico, David Greenberg, a professor of history and media studies at Rutgers University, described Strauss–Howe generational theory as "crackpot theories".
-A May 2017 article from Quartz described the Strauss–Howe generational theory as "pseudoscience".

 Peter Turchin, a scientist and specialist in the fields of cultural evolution, cliodynamics and structural-demographic theory, has criticized the theory, stating that it is not a scientific theory and that it is more akin to a prophecy since it "forces the historical record to fit a postulated cycle by stretching in some places and cutting off a bit here and there in others".